MicrosoftDocs/VBA-Docs/api/Outlook.OlReferenceType.md

 ## Remarks

-Used as a parameter to the [Application.GetObjectReference Method (Outlook)](Outlook.Application.GetObjectReference.md).
+Used as a parameter to the [Application.GetObjectReference method (Outlook)](Outlook.Application.GetObjectReference.md).

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]